Gabrielle Union doesn't do passive.

-Turning to her vision boards, she stopped "chasing after specific things and asking for stuff," she explained and pared down her desires to one specific request.
+Turning to her vision boards, she stopped "chasing after specific things and asking for stuff," she explained, adding that she pared down her desires to one specific request.
 "I asked for more joy, peace and grace," she noted.
 "And it's been coming in abundance."

-Take her five-and-a-half-year marriage to NBA champ Dwyane Wade.
-Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages," in their decade-plus together, they're still rolling.
+Take her marriage to NBA champ Dwyane Wade, the couple celebrating their seventh anniversary Aug.
+30. Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages" in their decade-plus together, they're still rolling.

-The actress and the retired NBA guard, celebrating his 38th birthday today, are the type of enviable power couple that can't seem to stop bragging on each another (in one Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami,") and always seem like they're just having more fun than everyone else.
+The actress and the retired NBA guard are the type of enviable power couple that can't seem to stop bragging on each another.
+(In one Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami.")
+And they always seem like they're just having more fun than everyone else.

 Really, their entire union required quite a bit of faith.

-When the pair first crossed paths co-hosting a 2007 Super Bowl party, they barely interacted, not seeming to instinctually just know they were destined to become one of those #couplesgoals, please never break up type of pairs.
-"I stayed on one side of the room with my people," she would later tell Essence.
+When the pair first crossed paths co-hosting a 2007 Super Bowl bash, they barely interacted, not seeming to instinctually just know they were destined to become one of those please-never-break-up type of pairs.
+"I stayed on one side of the room with my people," Union would later tell Essence.
 "We like to party and he doesn't drink at all.
 He was on the other side of the room holding bible study."

-And the Nebraska native was wary of athletes.
-In her memoir she reveals NBA star Jason Kidd called to dump her two weeks before prom.
+Plus, the Nebraska native was already wary of athletes.
+In her memoir, she reveals NBA star Jason Kidd called to dump her two weeks before prom.
 And she claims NFL running back Chris Howard was unfaithful throughout their five-year marriage.
-Less than 24 hours after his proposal (which somehow involved a bucket of KFC potato wedges), she says she "discovered a message on Chris' computer that hinted at an affair."
+Less than 24 hours after his proposal (which involved a bucket of KFC potato wedges, because why not?), she says she "discovered a message on Chris' computer that hinted at an affair."

-"After I had a heart-crushing breakup with yet another immature jerk, I thought, 'It can't be any worse if I date a fetus," she explained.
+"After I had a heart-crushing breakup with yet another immature jerk, I thought, 'It can't be any worse if I date a fetus,'" she continued to Glamour.
 "Let's just see what happens."

 Union was left pleasantly surprised.
 "Turned out he'd been on his own since he was 15," she said.
 "He had wisdom that comes with facing an insane amount of adversity.
 He's sweet, funny, honest about his shortcomings."
 The lesson in all of this, she explained, "When I put my preconceived notions to the side, I found someone cool."

-When Wade filed for sole custody of Zaire and Zion in 2010, alleging Funches couldn't "be considered a fit and proper person" to raise them, she went on the offensive.
+When Wade filed for sole custody of Zaire and Zaya in 2010, alleging Funches couldn't "be considered a fit and proper person" to raise them, she went on the offensive.